-Making a difference: Public Policy
+Making a Difference: Public Policy

-SourceAmerica communicates with key policy makers in the U.S. Congress, and other Federal and state government policy leaders.
-Our essential goal is to establish good relationships with the people who can forward our mission to protect and increase employment for people with disabilities.
-SourceAmerica also fosters collaboration with other disability policy organizations.
+SourceAmerica collaborates with key policymakers in the U.S. Congress and other Federal government leaders to protect and increase employment opportunities for people with disabilities.
+Our goal is to establish relationships with stakeholders who can forward our mission through policy advancements.

 When it comes to increasing awareness of important issues and showing policy makers the real-life impact of programs that benefit individuals with significant disabilities, such as the AbilityOne Program, there is no better messenger than employees with disabilities.

-Our grassroots advocacy program focuses on making sure the stories of people with disabilities are heard by key policy makers in Washington, DC, and calls attention to the profound and lasting effect these programs have on people with disabilities.
+Our grassroots advocacy program focuses on making sure the stories of people with disabilities are heard by key policymakers in Washington, DC, and calls attention to the profound and lasting effect these programs have on people with disabilities.

 The highlight of our grassroots program for member nonprofit agencies operating with AbilityOne contracts is the Grassroots Advocacy Training Conference.
 This event takes place every June and includes employees with disabilities, their families, and employers from our member network of nonprofit agencies—with a focus on those nonprofit members located in targeted Congressional districts.
 We provide these invitees with the tools and training they need to personalize and deliver their message about how policy made in Washington shapes the employment choices and opportunities of people with disabilities across our nation.